Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/DESIGN.md

 ```

 SourceSet configuration is shared in the same way as ordinary properties.
-If there is a need to create custom sourceSets, change classpath or change some other project-specific property,
+If there is a need to create custom sourceSets, change classpath, or change some other project-specific property,
 it's possible to access `sourceSets` as `DomainObjectCollection` inside `currentProject`:

 ```kotlin